ealib/md-api-hello-world/README.md

 This is a really basic example to use `node-mdaemon-api`.

-It checks if MDaemon 21.5.x is present and, if so, it prints its version number.
+It checks if MDaemon 21.5.x is present and, if so:

+- it prints MDaemon's version number
+- it prints the domain names MDaemon manages

 ## Installation

 After cloning this repository, install its dependencies:

     npm install

-If using *npm* version greater than 6

-    npm install --legacy-peer-deps

 ## License